shudarshon/challenge-zookeeper/2.1-setup-ensemble-single-server/README.md

 # Goal

 Goal is to install zookeeper for distributed service discovery in a single node.
-This installation process implements only standalone installation of zookeeper using ansible.
+This installation process implements multiple ZooKeeper ensemble participants in a single server using ansible.
+This situation is suitable only for test purpose.

 # Prerequisites